Skip To Main Content

 Career Options

-UTSA prepares you for future careers that are in demand.
-The possible careers below is data pulled by a third-party tool called Emsi, which pulls information from sources like the U.S. Bureau of Labor Statistics, U.S. Census Bureau, online job postings, other government databases and more to give you regional and national career outlook related to this academic program.
+UT San Antonio prepares you for future careers that are in demand.
+The possible careers below are based on data pulled by a third-party tool called Emsi, which pulls information from sources like the U.S. Bureau of Labor Statistics, U.S. Census Bureau, online job postings, other government databases and more to give you regional and national career outlook related to this academic program.

-This program is housed primarily on UTSA’s Main Campus.
+This program is housed on UTSA’s Main Campus.
 Graduate courses are offered almost entirely during the day, and students are expected to attend classes and mentor-based research training in person.
 To the extent possible, courses are clustered onto a small number of days to allow as much time as possible for students to conduct research/collect and analyze their data.

 The graduate faculty in Psychology includes many highly active researchers with a record of high publication and citation rates, grant funding, and inclusion of students in research efforts.
 Many faculty are also highly involved in the editorial process, including several serving as Associate Editors at major scholarly journals.